|Armenia, Byzantium, and

 As Patriarch, St. Photius played a pivotal role in the conversion of the Slavs by

-sending to them Sts.
-Cyril and Methodius.
-He also defended Eastern Theology
+sending Sts.
+Cyril and Methodius to them.
+He also defended Orthodox

-against the intrusions of the Latin Church.
-He is considered one of the greatest
+Theology against the intrusions of the Latin Church.
+He is considered one of

-minds of his era and his genius is demonstrated in works like his Mystagogia.
+the greatest minds of his era and his genius is demonstrated in works like his

-Photius was unjustly exiled to a monastery in Armenia and fell asleep in the
+Mystagogia.
+Photius was unjustly exiled to a monastery in Armenia but by the

 Architectural ties between Armenia & Constantinople: